JakubCygaro/alphataurus/DESIGN.md

 - call [EXTERNAL] <func> -> push ip and jump to adress
 - jmp(and others) -> jump to adress
 - cmp
+- test
+- int -> interrupt signal, a way to implement pseudo syscalls

 labels:
     lab_name: -> resolved to adresses by the assembler